-When illness becomes a part of your marriage (which it will inevitably will, in some form or the other), we pray that you’ll be able to find the help you need to be there for each other so you can live out the promises you made to each other and to God to “love, honor, and cherish” in health as well as in sickness.
-As Marlene Bagnull—the editor of the book For Better, For Worse said, “The temptation to put our own spin on the promises we made is always present.
+When illness becomes a part of your marriage (which it will inevitably will, in some form), we pray you’ll be there for each other.
+May you partner together to live out the promises you made to each other and to God to “love, honor, and cherish” in health as well as in sickness.
+As Marlene Bagnull—the editor of the book For Better, For Worse said:

 • To have and to hold… and to control.